lovebes/editor_liveview/README.md

 # EditorLiveview

 Used [Component X Software Blog Post](https://componentx.co.uk/blog/adding-trix-to-liveview) to test out if I can add editor tools for LiveView form.
-Using Basecamp's [Trix](https://github.com/basecamp/trix) editor, but I think any other editor can be used similarly.
+Using CKEditor.

 So cool.
 See how it works here in [Loom Video](https://www.loom.com/share/8d4a1b56ea76474c95bfaf177c1cfbb9)